Blog

 How To Refill A Prescription – What You Need To Know

 Learning how to refill a prescription and take the medication as prescribed (medication adherence) is critical to your health.
-In fact, missing multiple doses because you can’t make it to the pharmacy to pick up your prescription or because you don’t know how to refill a prescription can set back your treatment plan dramatically.
+In fact, missing multiple doses because you can’t make it to the pharmacy to pick up them up or because you don’t know how to refill a prescription can set back your treatment plan dramatically.

 Although there are some prescription refill rules to be aware of, it is more straightforward than it seems.
-Let’s take a look at the steps to refill a prescription, as well as some common questions you might have along the way!
+Let’s take a look at the steps to do it, as well as some common questions you might have along the way!

 Check Your Prescription Label

-If it says 0 or the date has passed, then you are not eligible for a refill just yet.
+If it’s 0 or the “date has passed,” then you are not eligible for a refill just yet.
 In other words, you will need to set up an appointment with your doctor or ask your pharmacist to request a new prescription on your behalf.
 If you are eligible for a refill, hang onto your prescription bottle because it will help your pharmacy identify the prescription and approve a refill.

 Contact Your Doctor (if necessary)

 If you don’t have any refills remaining, you will need to contact your doctor.
-Depending on your doctor and the medication, they may be able to approve a prescription refill over the phone.
+According to CPSA, depending on your doctor and the medication, they may be able to approve a prescription refill over the phone.
 However, for controlled substances and some other health conditions, your doctor may need you to make an appointment first.
 Set up an appointment as soon as possible in order to avoid any delays in your treatment.

 Coordinate With The Pharmacy